Odin-SMR/qsmr/Settings/q_fields.rst

 FOLDER_ANTENNA
    A string.
 Full path to folder containing antenna pattern response files.

+FOLDER_ARTSXMLDATA
+   A string.
+Full path to top folder of arts-xml-data.
+A correct settings is only needed when using the MSIS90 climatology.

 FOLDER_BACKEND
    A string.
 Full path to folder containing backend channel response files.